 Is there a thermostat that switches from Heat to Cool automatically?

 Yes.
 Some thermostats switch from Heat to Cool mode automatically.
 A typical example is the Google Nest thermostat.
-Also, some models of Sensi thermostats have a feature that switches the thermostat from heat to cool automatically and vice versa.
+Also, some models of Honeywell and Sensi thermostats have a feature that switches the thermostat from heat to cool automatically and vice versa.

 However, the feature doesn’t work automatically; you’ll have to enable it if you want your thermostat to switch between various modes.